-Sew4Home (S4H) provides fabric and notions and the basic concept for the projects; for example, the assignment might be to design an apron using a specified fabric collection that incorporates a a technique such as a dart or pleat.
+Sew4Home LLC (S4H) provides fabric and notions and the basic concept for the projects; for example, the assignment might be to design an apron using a specified fabric collection that incorporates a technique such as a dart or pleat.
 The process would include the initial discussion of the project specifications, followed by submission of a design concept sketch for approval with general assembly notes and fabric cut requirements.
 The project is completed with instructions and accompanying photography.
-The final construction, step-by-step instructions and photography may be completed by the designer or may be completed by a Sew4Home seamstress as appropriate, depending on the project’s budget, timeline and complexity.
+The final construction, step-by-step instructions, and photography may be completed by the designer or may be completed by a S4H seamstress as appropriate, depending on the project’s budget, timeline, and complexity.

 - Good design skills combined with strong sewing experience and a basic understanding of fabric substrates.

 - Ability to take a good instructional photos.
-Instruction images only – beauty images are photographed at the Sew4Home studio.
+Instructional images only – beauty images are handled by S4H.

 - Ability to meet all agreed-upon deadlines.